codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

    %}

 ## Create additional applications
-Follow the steps in [Create your first application](#create-your-first-application) to add more applications.
+Follow the steps in [Create your first application](#create-your-first-application) to create more applications.

-One of the requirements for GitOps promotions is to have an application in each of the environments you want to target in your promotion lifecyle.
+One of the requirements for promotions in GitOps is to have an application in each of the environments you want to target in your promotion lifecyle.
 For the quick start, since we created three environments, we'll add two more applications: `demo-trioapp-qa` and `demo-trioapp-prod`.
-Remember to select the Product for the applications.
+Remember to select the product for each of the applications.

-Here's a view of the GitOps Apps dashboard with all the three applications connected to the Git Source.
+Here's a view of the GitOps Apps dashboard with all the three applications connected to their Git Source.

   {% include
    image.html